Safeguarding complaints policy and procedure

 - make all necessary and appropriate enquiries to establish the substance of the complaint and any attempts already made to resolve the matter informally;

 - initiate further discussions or meetings with the complainant if required, to fully understand their issue, seek clarity and be clear on what would constitute a resolution for them;

 - speak with any other parties such as may be required in order to ensure that they have the necessary information available to respond to the complaint.

 5.5 If it is not possible to respond to your concerns within two working weeks, they will advise you when a response can be expected.

 5.6 If necessary, they will determine subsequent actions and where necessary, arrange mediation between the parties concerned.

 5.7 It is hoped that an acceptable resolution will be found and that the complaint can be resolved to the complainant’s satisfaction at this level.

-5.8 If the complainant is not happy with the proposed resolution of their complaint at stage one, then within two weeks of being notified of the proposed resolution they must inform the Director of Human Resources and Safeguarding of their decision to initiate stage two.
+5.8 If the complainant is not happy with the proposed resolution of their complaint at stage one, then within two weeks of being notified of the proposed resolution they must inform the Head of Safeguarding of their decision to initiate stage two.

 - acknowledge receipt of the stage two complaint;